Nuked88/ComfyUI-N-Nodes/README.md

 - `print_output`: Enable or disable printing the generated text to the console.
 - `cached`: Choose whether to use cached generation (default: NO).
 - `prefix`, `suffix`: Specify text to prepend and append to the prompt.
+- `max_tags`: This only affect the max number of tags generated by joydag.

 #### Output